 Aaron turned to the pitch of the archway, allowed himself one deep breath and a slow exhale before stepping through.
 He followed the stream of water down a stair and through a hall whose width kept the water’s flow tenable.
 The hall ended in another arch—dwarves were fond of arches—where Aaron stumbled into a group of Underkeepers.
 Dressed in bedclothes, with scarce anything on their feet, they moved in a huddled mass with only one small torch to light their way.
 Aaron traded his much brighter lantern without question.
 While they made the exchange, Aaron inquired after Shanna.
 Though several claimed to know her, none had seen her.
 They took their turn inquiring about the keep.
 How bad was it?
 How many had died?
 How many still lived?
 Memories of what he’d seen caused the words to constrict in his throat.
 He answered them all with only a shake of his head.
 They murmured their thanks for the lantern and shuffled off, leaving him alone again.

-Aaron saw other groups, though these were better organized with several lanterns between them and a clearer sense of where they were going.
-All were headed to the surface.
+Aaron saw other groups, though these were better organized, with several lanterns between them and a clearer sense of where they were going.
+All headed to the surface.
 Like the others, they inquired about the condition of the city above and the status of survivors.
-In answer, Aaron said only that the remainder of the way was clear before he slipped past them.
-One such time he heard whispers naming him as Elsanar’s apprentice, but no one questioned his purpose.
+In answer, Aaron said only that the rest of the way was clear before he slipped past them.
+One such time, he heard whispers naming him as Elsanar’s apprentice, but no one questioned his purpose.

 He encountered no one else after that.
-He guessed much time had passed while he’d sloshed through the wet and the dark.
-He wondered if he was the only one left in the Underkeep.
-Such thoughts were banished the moment a series of cries for help reached his ears.
-There was a short stair, leading down, covered by a cascade of water.
+So much time had passed while he’d sloshed through the wet and the dark that he wondered if he was the only one left in the Underkeep.
+Aaron banished such thoughts the moment he heard cries for help.
+There was a short stair leading down that was covered by a cascade of water.
 Aaron leaped over the rush, plunging to his waist into a flooded hall.
 He half swam, half ran its length.
 The cries grew louder.
 The hall ended at a juncture—Bronzehome—where a handful of other passages led away.
 Aaron needed no directions to know which one to go down.
 The way ended prematurely at a stone slab—a dwarven drop-door—that had slid from the ceiling and now completely barred him from going any further.
 The cries, louder now, were just on the other side of the door.